IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 REST APIs, message queues, and so on.

 However, for Streams applications that run in the same instance, another mode of data exchange is possible: **Export** and **Import**.

-An application can export a stream, which makes it available to other applications running in the instance.
-One or more applications can import such a stream based on flexible criteria.
-After exported streams are connected, they behave like all the other streams that run between PEs in an application, and they are fast and flexible.
+1. An application *exports* a stream, making it available to other applications running in the instance.
+2. One or more applications can *import* such a stream based on flexible criteria.
+3. After exported streams are connected, they behave like all the other streams that run between PEs in an application, and they are fast and flexible.
 It\'s only at the time a job is submitted or canceled that the runtime services get involved to see which links need to be made or broken.
-After that\'s done, there is no difference in runtime behavior (well, almost none, but the difference is beyond the scope of this lab), and there is no performance penalty.
+After that\'s done, there is no performance impact.

 But there is a tremendous gain in flexibility.
 Application stream connections can be made based on publish-and-subscribe criteria, and